Georgia State Route 56: Major intersections

+1.000 mi = 1.609 km; 1.000 km = 0.621 mi Concurrency terminus;

 Special routes

 Burke County spur route

-State Route 56 Spur (SR 56 Spur) is a 6.7 mi spur route that exists entirely within the northeastern part of Burke County.
+State Route 56 Spur (SR 56 Spur) is a 6.68 mi spur route that exists entirely within the northeastern part of Burke County.
 It is known as River Road for its entire length.

 It begins at an intersection with the SR 56 mainline, just southeast of McBean.
 It travels to the northeast for less than 1 mi.
 Then, it curves to the east-southeast for most of its route.
 It crosses over Boggy Gut Creek on an unnamed bridge.
 Finally, it heads southeast to meet its eastern terminus, an intersection with the eastern terminus of SR 80, northeast of Shell Bluff.